-On average, a male Alaskan Shepherd will stand 2–3 inches taller than a female, and weigh from 10 to 20 pounds heavier as well.
-Males tend to be more active and require more intensive, concentrated training efforts, while females are alert but prefer to stay near their owners at almost all times.
+On average, a male Alaskan Shepherd will stand 2–3 inches taller than a female and weigh from 10 to 20 pounds heavier.
+Males are more active and require more intensive, concentrated training efforts, while females are alert but prefer to stay near their owners at almost all times.

 It’s hard to find any dog breed more hard-working than the Alaskan Shepherd.
 Even if you’re not looking for a dog to pull your sled across the ice or aid in a wartime effort, they’re a lovable and intelligent breed that’s great with families.
 As long as you’re prepared to give them plenty of exercise and training, they’ll repay you in devotion and companionship as long as they live.